onlive/ruby_git_hooks/README.md

     rvm all do bash -l -c "rvm use @global && gem install ruby_git_hooks"

-Remember that ruby_git_hooks is invoked by Git, and so it won't normally run with Bundler.
-Not only do you not need to add it to your Gemfile, it probably won't help to do so.
+Remember that ruby_git_hooks is invoked by Git -- it won't normally run with Bundler.
+Not only do you not need to add it to your Gemfile, it probably won't help.
 So make sure it's installed for every Ruby you use day-to-day from the command line.

-If you install a new Ruby, you'll need to install ruby_git_hooks in its global gemset as well.
+If you install a new Ruby then you'll need to install ruby_git_hooks in its global gemset as well.

 ## Usage